Brian McKeever20 June 1979 Calgary, Canada

 - 2012-13 IPC Cross-Country World Cup: Overall first

-Brian McKeever, alongside guides Russell Kennedy and Graham Nishikawa, made history at the PyeongChang 2018 Paralympic Winter Games by winning three gold medals to become the most successful cross-country skier in Paralympic history.
+Alongside guides Russell Kennedy and Graham Nishikawa, he won three gold medals to become the most successful cross-country skier in Winter Paralympic history.
 He has so far won 13 golds across five Games.

 The Canadian legend won gold in the long distance, middle distance and sprint vision impaired, before adding a bronze in the open relay on South Korean soil.